What do the computer evaluation numbers mean (like +2.25)?

 9 = a Queen

-However, the evaluation is not just about material currently on the board; computer analysis also looks ahead, factoring in positional aspects and tactical possibilities.
+However, the evaluation is not just about material currently on the board.
+The engine analysis also looks ahead, factoring in positional aspects and tactical possibilities.

 Sometimes, near the end of the game, you might see an evaluation like +M2: bad news if you're playing Black...
 This means White can force checkmate in two moves!